 The educational institutions of the Netherlands focus on producing creative pupils who can think out of the box.
 That is why there are so many start-ups here, with smart new ideas to conquer the world.

 The Netherlands is a tourist haven, and your Euro Trip will be incomplete without visiting it.
-It is 20th on the list of most visited places in the world.
-Amsterdam, the capital city, is one of the most visited destination cities of Europe.
+It is 20th on the list of most visited places in the world (based on data from the United Nations World Tourism Organisation and the World Travel & Tourism Council).

 Each year during spring and summer, the capital is teeming with tourists.
-In 2019 alone, around 20 million foreign tourists visited the Netherlands.
-In addition, 26 million Dutch people went on holiday in their own country.
+In 2021 alone, around 20 million foreign tourists visited the Netherlands.
+In addition, 20 million Dutch people went on holiday in their own country (NBTC).

-The tourism industry alone contributes 4.4% of the total economy of the Netherlands.
+The tourism industry alone contributes 3.5% of the total economy of the Netherlands.
 Hence, although the tourism industry is a small sector in the economy of the Netherlands, its contribution cannot be overlooked and is getting bigger each year.

 In 2019 the Dutch tourism industry generated 32 billion euros:

-What makes the immigration policy of the Netherlands so clever, is that it accepts mostly highly-skilled immigrants who drive the Dutch economy.
+What makes the immigration policy of the Netherlands so clever is that it accepts mostly highly-skilled immigrants who drive the Dutch economy.

 Getting a working visa for the Netherlands is super easy for any highly skilled worker.
 The simple procedure of getting a working visa is the Dutch way of welcoming and building a skilled workforce of immigrants.

 Innovative immigrants not only contribute to the Dutch economy but also make it more competitive.
 Skilled immigrants with local innovators move the Dutch economy forward.